bkellenb/cv-for-wildlife-aerial-imagery/README.md

 This page is intended to consolidate recent efforts on animal conservation using remote sensing (mainly Unmanned Aerial Vehicles (UAVs), or drones).

+**NOTE:** repo is private until rights have been obtained for figures and enough content has been added.

 <br />